.

 Book # 5 The 1992 book "Put On Your Boots and Parachutes, The U.S. 82nd Airborne Division" authored by Deryk Wills of England.
 Page 24 borrows from book # 3 "Drop Zone Sicily" when "Herbert Buffalo Boy Canoe" attacks Germans with only a knife and hand greenade.
 Page 55 seems to be a combination of both the real Herbert J. Buffalo Boy and the fake Buffalo Boy Canoe.

-Book # 6 In the fourth book,"Four Stars of Valor ", authored by Phil Nordyke, published in 2006, covers the combat history of the 505-Parachute Infantry Regiment during WW-II.
+Book # 6 In the sixth book,"Four Stars of Valor ", authored by Phil Nordyke, published in 2006, covers the combat history of the 505-Parachute Infantry Regiment during WW-II.
 In the chapter on the invasion of Normandy, France, page 133, the book quotes "Sgt.
 Buffalo Boy Canoe" **As his plane flew across the English channel, Technical Sergeant Buffalo Boy Canoe, with Company D, looked down the aisle at the other troopers, "some of the group in deep thought, some praying, some trying to hold a conversation, others reading old letters, a few with big tears of fear, which we all had.
 My thought was what will it feel like to be hit in the sky and if I would ever see my dear ones." **

 ** Taken from Cornelius Ryan's 1958 "Buffalo Boy Canoe" questionnaire for his book "The Longest Day".